 Apart from a couple of occasions of recurring back issues, my health has remained fairly constant and well managed.
 I also have been diagnosed with cataracts, but they are too small to be operated on and are thus being monitored by my Ophthalmologist.

-Christmas and New Year with Valentina is going leave a gap in my existance, but I am looking forward to her return probably towards the end of February next year.
+Christmas and New Year without Valentina is going leave a gap in my existence, but I am looking forward to her return probably towards the end of February next year.
 At this point may I wish all our visitors a very Peaceful and Loving Christmas and Happiness for the coming new Year of 2018.